Harbour Town Golf Links

 Individual Hole Analysis

 Signature Hole: 16th Hole – 222 Yard Par 3 – This is one of the most famous and best holes on the known earth.
 Featuring the most exhilarating tee shot in golf, over 200 yards is required to carry the Pacific Ocean to a peninsula green framed by bunkers, rocks, and ice plant.
 A fairway left of the green is afforded as on option off the tee in the event the incoming winds are blowing too strong or if you just aren't feeling confident enough with your hybrid/fairway wood to fire straight at the green.
-The pinnacle of your golfing existance is reached on this tee box the first time you step on it.
+The pinnacle of your golfing existence is reached on this tee box the first time you step on it.

 16th Hole at Cypress Point Golf Club (222 Yard Par 3)